ChenQian0618/TFN/README.md

 ![1](./Doc/Figures/2-TestAcc-withlegend.jpg)

 ## Citation
-Please cite our paper when our code is helpful to you:
+Please cite our paper if our work is helpful to you:
 ```
 @article{CHEN2024110952,
 title = {TFN: An interpretable neural network with time-frequency transform embedded for intelligent fault diagnosis},